 "Black Market" also strays into BLAM territory, though it averts this by killing off a minor (but significant) character and paving the way for a major plot turn later.

-Broken Base: As if the controversial ending and the reception for Caprica wasn't enough, there's the new announcement that, in addition to Caprica, SyFy is planning to launch a new show focused on Adama's young days as a Viper pilot.
+Broken Base: Immediately cropped up when SyFy announced that, in addition to Caprica, they were planning to launch a new show focused on Adama's young days as a Viper pilot.
 Cue half the fanbase saying "finally, no more frakking teenage angst!" and the other half saying "so they're substituting the ideas and complex storylines of Caprica for a show with explosions?"
-It doesn't help that SyFy is specifically pushing the action element as an alternative to Caprica.
+It doesn't help that SyFy is specifically pushed the action element as an alternative to Caprica.
+Not that mattered, since [[Vaporware the show never materialized]].

 The Chris Carter Effect: It would be nice if the Cylons shared their plan with the writers.
 Or admitted if their plan has been totally derailed by now.
 Or how the lost Cylons became lost.
 Or what the significance of the Final Five were in the grand scheme of things.
 Or everything else.